Murder of Michael McGoldrick

-Michael John McGoldrick (18 June 1965 – 8 July 1996) was a taxi driver murdered by the Loyalist Volunteer Force during The Troubles in Northern Ireland.
+On 8 July 1996, Michael John McGoldrick, a 31‑year‑old taxi driver, was murdered by the Ulster Volunteer Force (UVF) during The Troubles in Northern Ireland.
+The murder took place during heightened tensions around the Drumcree standoff, and was carried out by members of the Mid‑Ulster UVF unit led by Billy Wright.

-Personal life
+Biography

-McGoldrick was born to Northern Irish parents in Glasgow, Scotland.
-He had graduated two days before the murder with a degree in English & Politics from Queen's University Belfast, and hoped to become a teacher.
-He had a daughter Emma with his wife, Sadie, and a son on the way.
-McGoldrick worked as a taxi driver in Lurgan, Northern Ireland part-time to finance his studies.
+Michael John McGoldrick was born on 18 June 1965 in Glasgow, Scotland, the only child of Bridie and Mick, who were from Northern Ireland.
+He worked as a psychiatric nurse until a back injury led him to driving work.
+He met Sadie, a Northern Irish nurse, at a dance in Scotland, and they married in 1987.
+They had a daughter in 1989 and Sadie was six months pregnant with a son when McGoldrick was murdered.
+He was working as a taxi driver in Lurgan, Northern Ireland, to support his studies and had graduated with a degree in politics and English from Queen's University on 5 July 1996.

 Murder

-In July 1996, the Drumcree standoff increased tensions between the loyalist and nationalist populations of Northern Ireland, and particularly the Craigavon area.
-The Troubles saw more than 3,600 people killed in a 30-year period, the majority of whom were civilians murdered by combatants.
+In July 1996, the Drumcree standoff increased tensions between loyalist and nationalist communities in Northern Ireland, particularly in the Craigavon area.
+The Troubles saw more than 3,600 people killed over a 30-year period, most of them civilians murdered by combatants.
 On 7 July, members of the loyalist Orange Order were blocked by police from marching down the Garvaghy Road in Portadown.
-The annual march had been contentious, with loyalists passing through a majority nationalist community holding banners and playing drums and pipes.
-It was claimed to be sectarian and supremacist, and had been accompanied by violence in previous years.
+The annual march had been contentious, with loyalists passing through a majority nationalist district carrying banners and playing drums and pipes.
+It was described as sectarian and supremacist, and had been accompanied by violence in previous years.

-As a response, the Mid-Ulster brigade of the Ulster Volunteer Force led by Billy Wright sought to unilaterally break the ceasefire the group was operating under, and murder civilians from nationalist areas.
+In response, the Mid-Ulster brigade of the Ulster Volunteer Force, led by Billy Wright, sought to unilaterally break the ceasefire under which the group operating and murder civilians from nationalist areas.
 One plan was to kidnap three priests from the local parochial house and shoot them unless the march went ahead.
-Instead members of the brigade, as a "birthday present" to leader Wright, preyed on the province's taxi services which, because of previous murders during The Troubles, had grown unofficially segregated serving mainly the same communities as the drivers.
-A taxi was ordered in the late evening from the Minicabs depot in Lurgan under the name "Lavery" going from the local cinema to Aghagallon and McGoldrick responded to the call.
-When the radio controller got no response later in the early morning, he assumed McGoldrick had clocked off for the night.
-Early the next morning he was found slumped over the wheel of his taxi.
+Instead, members of the brigade, as a "birthday present" to leader Wright, targeted the province's taxi services which, because of previous murders during the Troubles, had become informally segregated tended to serve the same communities as the drivers.
+A taxi was ordered in the late evening from the Minicabs depot in Lurgan under the name "Lavery" going from the local cinema to Aghagallon, and McGoldrick responded to the call.
+When the radio controller got no response at 12:45 am on 8 July, he assumed McGoldrick had clocked off for the night.
+Early the next morning, McGoldrick, aged 31, was found slumped over the wheel of his taxi.
 He had been shot five times in the head.